collapsed-stacks/startups/questions/1792/i-have-an-idea-but-no-business-plan-should-i-go-for-it.md

 - posted by: [Jason ](https://stackexchange.com/users/5270470/jason) on 2015-01-25
 - score: 1

-<p>This question really depends on funding and what type of model your business is going for (sounds like a freemium model).</p>
+This question really depends on funding and what type of model your business is going for (sounds like a freemium model).

-<p>When creating a platform service that depends on userbase, it is always a dilemma to choose whether one should start placing ads, charge users for additional features, etc. What many worry is if the focus on monetization will detract growth and less focus will be put into the product.
+When creating a platform service that depends on userbase, it is always a dilemma to choose whether one should start placing ads, charge users for additional features, etc. What many worry is if the focus on monetization will detract growth and less focus will be put into the product.
 Therefore, I would say rather than having the business plan be the focus (not saying it is not unimportant), it is having a budget plan that really matters.
 The business plan will always change, but drawing out a budget plan and asking yourself where you should be after how much is spent is crucial.
-The worst case is to develop and then come to the stage where you are short on funding and can't operate anymore.</p>
+The worst case is to develop and then come to the stage where you are short on funding and can't operate anymore.

-<p>Hopefully this helps in some way!</p>
+Hopefully this helps in some way!

 ## Answer 3088